RanaElGahawy/CalendarEffect/index.md

 This would help the detectives choose the appropriate test for their investigations, because if returns deviate strongly from normality, mean-based tests alone may be misleading, as a small number of extreme observations can dominate the results.

----
-#### Null hypothesis

-\[
+$$
+H_0:\ \text{the data are normally distributed}
+\qquad
-H_0: \text{the data are normally distributed}
+H_1:\ \text{the data are not normally distributed}
-\]
----
+$$

-Across all calendar effects considered being investigated, the normality hypothesis is consistently rejected which aligns with well-established evidence in financial economics: stock returns are not normally distributed.
+Across all calendar effects considered being investigated we got a $P-value = 0.000$.
+Thus, the normality hypothesis is consistently rejected which aligns with well-established evidence in financial economics: stock returns are not normally distributed.

-Rather than being a setback, this result plays a central role in the investigation.
-It motivates the detectives to **go beyond a single testing framework**.
+Rather than being a setback, this result plays an important role in the investigation.
+It urges the detectives to **go beyond a single testing framework**.
 While mean-based tests can still provide useful insights in large samples, they must be complemented with **distribution-free methods** that remain valid even when normality fails.

 With this in mind, the investigation proceeds using two different approaches:
 - a **mean-comparison approach** (Welch’s *t*-test), and
 - a **rank-based, non-parametric approach** (Mann–Whitney U test),

-allowing us to distinguish between calendar effects driven by **systematic shifts in typical returns** and those driven by **rare but extreme market movements**.
+allowing us to distinguish between calendar effects driven by **systematic shifts in typical returns** and those driven by **rare but extreme market movements (in other words outliers in the dataset)**.

+### Welch's

 <details>